kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 	Pod v1.Pod `json:"pod"`
 	// BoundTo indicates to which Node the Pod was scheduled.
 	BoundTo *string `json:"boundTo"`
-	// PreemptedBy indicates which Pod the Pod was deleted for.
+	// PreemptedBy indicates which Pod the scheduler deleted this Pod for.
 	// This field may be nil if this Pod has not been preempted.
 	PreemptedBy *string `json:"preemptedBy"`
 	// CreatedAt indicates when the Pod was created.
 	CreatedAt ScenarioStep `json:"createdAt"`
-	// BoundAt indicates when the Pod was scheduled.
+	// BoundAt indicates when the scheduler schedule this Pod.
 	// This field may be nil if this Pod has not been scheduled.
 	BoundAt *ScenarioStep `json:"boundAt"`
-	// PreemptedAt indicates when the Pod was preempted.
+	// PreemptedAt indicates when the scheduler preempted this Pod.
 	// This field may be nil if this Pod has not been preempted.
 	PreemptedAt *ScenarioStep `json:"preemptedAt"`
 	// ScheduleResult has the results of all scheduling for the Pod.
 	//
-	// If the scheduler working with a simulator isn't worked on scheduling framework,
+	// If the scheduler working with a simulator isn't created on the scheduling framework,
 	// this field will be empty.
-	// TODO: add the link to doc when it's empty.
+	// TODO: add the link to the doc when it's empty.
 	//
 	// +patchStrategy=replace
 	// +optional